wfgemyd/Clojure_airlines/README.md

 - **User Analysis**: Categorizes the user into one of the groups, either _"family"_ or _"group"_.

-- **Historical Flights Sales Analysis**: Accepts the user characteristics, conducts a basic analysis of the historical sales and returns predicted budget of the user based on the route they chose and the group type they belong to.
+- **Historical Flights Sales Analysis**: Conducts a basic analysis of the historical sales and returns predicted budget of the user based on the route they chose and the group type they belong to.

 ## Usage